erdemcemal/erdemcemal/README.md

 I am a self-taught developer and I have been working as a backend developer in the software industry about 3 years.
 I belive in that team work certainly increase productivity, motivation and skills.

-- 🔭 I’m currently working at Roofstacks as a Backend Developer
+- 🔭 I’m currently working at Property Finder as a Backend Developer

 - 🌱 I’m currently learning Golang